 Calling Omicron ‘Mild’ Is Wishful Thinking

-We are far past the point of hoping this variant will spare us.
+We are far past the point of hoping that this variant will spare us.

 For weeks, the watchword on Omicron in much of America has been some form of phew.
 A flurry of reports has encouraged a relatively rosy view of the variant, compared with some of its predecessors.
 Omicron appears to somewhat spare the lungs.
 Infected laboratory mice and hamsters seem to handily fight it off.
 Proportionally, fewer of the people who catch it wind up hospitalized or dead.
 All of this has allowed a deceptively reassuring narrative to take root and grow: Omicron is mild.
 The variant is docile, harmless, the cause of an #Omicold that’s no worse than a fleeting flu.
 It is so trivial, some have argued, that the world should simply “allow this mild infection to circulate,” and avoid slowing the spread.
 Omicron, as Senator Rand Paul of Kentucky would have you believe, is “basically nature’s vaccine.”

 These dismissals of the variant as trifling—desirable, even—represent “a very dangerous attitude,” Akiko Iwasaki, an immunologist at Yale, told me.
 At the core of the problem sits the word mild itself, a slippery and pernicious term that “doesn’t mean what people think it means,” Neil Lewis, a behavioral scientist at Cornell, told me.
 Less severe forms of COVID-19 can certainly be experienced by individual people, especially if they’re vaccinated.
-And there are true reasons to think that Omicron, particle for particle, might be less toothsome than Delta.
+And there are true reasons to think that Omicron, particle for particle, might be less toothy than Delta.
 But Omicron’s unfettered spread has sowed a situation that is not mild at all.
 And right now, the notion of mildness is making the pandemic worse for everyone.

 Much of our Omicron problem can be traced back to a false binary: That the variant is less of a danger too often gets misconstrued as the variant is not a danger at all.
 Severity works in degrees, which is indeed what we’re seeing.
 Per capita, Omicron seems less likely than Delta to hospitalize or kill the people it infects.
 In South Africa, one of the first countries to be hit by the variant, cases have already crested at a record-shattering peak, but hospitalizations, admissions to intensive-care units, and deaths remain far below the heights of prior waves; infections also appear to be decoupling from severe disease in parts of continental Europe.
 Even in the United States, where the pandemic is as bad as it’s ever been, early data are pointing to a blunting in the propensity of Omicron cases to turn severe.